iniakponode/data_sorter_app/GITHUB_RELEASE_GUIDE.md

-# GitHub Release Creation Guide for DataSorter v2.9.0
+# GitHub Release Creation Guide for SmartDataExtractor v2.9.0

 ## 🚀 How to Create a GitHub Release with Downloadable Exe